 All shippers on Transwestern’s system have already benefited from the Global Settlement’s resolution of the costs associated with SoCalGas’ turnback capacity whereby Transwestern has absorbed more than 50 percent of the $51 million of annual costs and will absorb 100 percent of such costs beginning next year.
 To mandate segmentation rights in the middle of the locked-in term of the Global Settlement would unfairly allow shippers to retain significant benefits from the Global Settlement while circumventing other provisions of such settlement.
-In agreeing to guarantee locked-in rates and assume significant turnback costs, Transwestern relied on all of the terms of the Global Settlement remaining in place for the entire 10-year term of Settlement, including those terms defining the locked-in service structure, i.e., specifying a contracts path, establishing a direction of flow on such path, and designating primary and alternate receipt and delivery points only within such path and direction of flow.
+In agreeing to guarantee locked-in rates and assume significant turnback costs, Transwestern relied on all of the terms of the Global Settlement remaining in place for the entire 10-year term of Settlement, including those terms defining the locked-in service structure, i.e., specifying a contract path, establishing a direction of flow on such path, and designating primary and alternate receipt and delivery points only within such path and direction of flow.
 Given the far-reaching impact of the Global Settlement approved by the Commission, resulting in rate certainty over a ten year period, and the compromises and commitments of all parties thereto, the Commission’s segmentation policy cannot be applied to Transwestern’s system because, by approving the terms of the Global Settlement, the Commission has defined the parameters of shippers’ firm service on Transwestern during the term of the Global Settlement.
 In other words, the parties to the Global Settlement agreed that capacity rights outside of the locked-in service structure, such as segmentation rights, were to be available to Transwestern to attempt to sell during the term of the Global Settlement in exchange for locked-in rates and in order to provide Transwestern with the opportunity to recoup the turnback costs.

 The Global Settlement was a major undertaking on Transwestern’s system, reflecting a long-term commitment on Transwestern’s part as well as that of its shippers.
 Transwestern was the first pipeline to come forward to share significant turnback costs with its customers rather than seek to have such costs reallocated to its customers pursuant to the regulatory process.
 In later pipeline cases dealing with the recovery of costs associated with unsubscribed capacity, the Commission encouraged other pipelines to follow Transwestern’s approach and to negotiate cost-sharing proposals in a settlement posture.
 In El Paso, the Commission noted that the pipeline should attempt to develop new business opportunities to make use of unused capacity.
 An essential element of the Global Settlement was the opportunity provided to Transwestern to sell capacity outside of the locked-in service structured.
 Transwestern has had some success in attempting to sell capacity in large part due to the Commission-approved parameters for a locked-in service structure for the term of the Global Settlement.
 All parties should be required to continue to abide by the agreements made in the Global Settlement for the term thereof.